 Quality bonsai, unlike the miniature tree that I have planted in a Japanese container, have been cultivated, like any other form of art, to possess proportion, balance, and harmony.
 The scene should tell a story, the branches and leaves should be shaped so that they harmonize with themselves, and the viewer should be able to imagine themselves within the scene.

-The most impactful lesson from De Groot was how the bonsai should give the impression of age, of longevity, and the trunk, more admired the thicker and gnarled it is, should tell the story of the struggles suffered by the miniature tree.
+The most impactful lesson from Packard was how the bonsai should give the impression of age, of longevity, and the trunk, more admired the thicker and gnarled it is, should tell the story of the struggles suffered by the miniature tree.
 It should give the impression of massiveness in miniature.

 This display of impressive bonsai really is on par with art museums worldwide.
 And the value of bonsai, as well, follows suit.
-De Groot relayed that in Japan, quality bonsai sell for hundreds of thousands of dollars, and those wealthy enough to possess one must in addition hire a boarder to house and take care of the live art.
+Packard relayed that in Japan, quality bonsai sell for hundreds of thousands of dollars, and those wealthy enough to possess one must in addition hire a boarder to house and take care of the live art.
 In the United States, bonsai art typically sells for between two and thirty thousand dollars.